hitblast/hookman/README.md

 run = "mise run manpage"
 ```

-Once your commands are in place, run:
+1. To put your hooks into action, run:

 ```bash
 hookman build
 ```

-To list all installed hooks, run:
+2. To list all installed hooks, run:

 ```bash
 hookman list
 ```

-And, to remove/clean all hooks:
+3. And, to remove/clean all hooks:

 ```bash
 hookman clean